What is Subtle body?

 The three-bodies model

 Vedānta organises the question into three concentric śarīras.
-The sthūla śarīra — the gross physical body — is the one the senses register and the medical tradition treats.
-The sūkṣma śarīra — the subtle body — is the energetic-and-cognitive layer the contemplative practice is held to work directly on; the koshas (sheaths) of the Taittirīya Upaniṣad are an early enumeration of its layers, and the prāṇa-maya, mano-maya and vijñāna-maya sheaths the Upaniṣad names are the strata the sūkṣma śarīra is taken to contain.
-The kāraṇa śarīra — the causal body — is the deepest layer, what carries the residue (saṃskāras) across embodiments in the schools that posit rebirth.
-The kriyā lineage of Lahiri Mahasaya transmitted to the West by Paramahansa Yogananda's *Autobiography of a Yogi* takes the subtle body as the explicit operative ground of the practice: the kriyā technique is described, in its own terms, as a method of routing the breath and attention through the suṣumnā in such a way that the saṃskāra-residue at the level of the causal body is gradually exhausted.
+The sthūla śarīra is the gross physical body: the one the senses register and medicine treats.
+The sūkṣma śarīra is the subtle body: the energetic-and-cognitive layer contemplative practice works directly on.
+The kāraṇa śarīra is the causal body: the deepest layer, which carries the residue (saṃskāras) across embodiments in schools that posit rebirth.
+The koshas of the Taittirīya Upaniṣad — the prāṇa-maya, mano-maya and vijñāna-maya sheaths — enumerate the subtle body's inner layers.
+The kriyā lineage of Lahiri Mahasaya, transmitted to the West by Paramahansa Yogananda's *Autobiography of a Yogi*, takes the subtle body as the explicit operative ground of the practice.

 Where to encounter it in the index

-The most-present contemporary voice on the subtle body in the corpus is Sadhguru, whose Śaiva yogic lineage of southern India treats the prāṇic anatomy as the explicit operative ground of the Shambhavi mahāmudrā kriyā taught at the centre of his curriculum. *Inner Engineering: A Yogi's Guide to Joy* is the printed introduction to the framework; *Inner Engineering Online* is the long-form video course in which the kriyā itself is transmitted.
-Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential describe the same energetic anatomy in single-talk format.
-Yogananda's *Autobiography of a Yogi* is the canonical Western entry into the kriyā lineage's subtle-body work — the role of the suṣumnā in the practice, the relationship between mantra and breath, and the energetic transformations the school describes are all sketched in long form.
-On the Buddhist side, Pema Chödrön's course on awakening compassion and her *When Things Fall Apart* transmit the Karma Kagyu register in which the nāḍī-and-bindu completion-stage work of the Six Yogas of Nāropa sits as the technical background even when the lay teaching does not foreground it.
-Jon Kabat-Zinn's MBSR programme does not engage the subtle-body framework — the clinical curriculum is deliberately stripped of the metaphysics — but the body-scan and breath-attention practices at the heart of the eight-week course cultivate the same kind of attention the framework was developed to direct.
+The most-present contemporary voice on the subtle body in the corpus is Sadhguru, whose Śaiva yogic lineage treats the prāṇic anatomy as the ground of the Shambhavi mahāmudrā kriyā. *Inner Engineering: A Yogi's Guide to Joy* introduces the framework in print.
+Inner Engineering Online is the long-form video course in which the kriyā is transmitted.
+Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential describe the same anatomy in single-talk format.
+Yogananda's *Autobiography of a Yogi* is the canonical Western entry into the kriyā lineage's subtle-body work.
+On the Buddhist side, Pema Chödrön's course on awakening compassion and her *When Things Fall Apart* transmit the Karma Kagyu register in which the Six Yogas of Nāropa completion-stage work sits as the technical background.
+Jon Kabat-Zinn's MBSR programme does not engage the subtle-body framework, but its body-scan and breath-attention practices cultivate the same quality of attention the framework was built to direct.

 How the Vajrayāna inherits it

-The Tibetan tantric body the Vajrayāna inherited from the Indian anuttarayoga tantras carries a closely related but distinct architecture.
-Three principal channels (rtsa gsum in Tibetan — avadhūti the central channel, lalanā the left, rasanā the right), the same energetic prāṇa (in Tibetan rlung, winds) that move through them, and a stricter doctrine of bindus (Tibetan thig le) — the red and white drops the Indian tantras locate at the navel and the crown respectively, whose movement through the central channel during practice is the technical content of the gtum mo inner-heat yoga and the other completion-stage practices in the Six Yogas of Nāropa curriculum.
-The generation stage of deity yoga builds the visualisation; the completion stage dissolves it into this subtle anatomy and works directly with the channels, winds and drops.
-The cross-tradition consistency of the model — Indian nāḍī-prāṇa-bindu, Tibetan rtsa-rlung-thig le, Chinese jīng-qì-shén in Daoist alchemy — is one of the standard arguments for treating the subtle body as a phenomenological constant the contemplative traditions independently encountered rather than as a doctrine one tradition exported to the others.
+The Vajrayāna inherited a closely related but distinct architecture from the Indian anuttarayoga tantras.
+Three principal channels (rtsa gsum in Tibetan): avadhūti the central channel, lalanā the left, rasanā the right.
+Life-energy moves through them as rlung (winds).
+The drops (thig le) are the red and white bindus the Indian tantras locate at the navel and crown.
+Their movement through the central channel is the technical content of the gtum mo inner-heat yoga and the other completion-stage practices in the Six Yogas of Nāropa.
+The generation stage of deity yoga builds the visualisation.
+The completion stage dissolves it into this subtle anatomy and works directly with channels, winds and drops.